DCsunset/modaled/README.md

 You should only use `modaled-set-state` or `modaled-set-default-state` to change a state, but you can enable substates by calling the minor mode function directly.

-Similarly, substates are defined by `modaled-define-substate` and keybindings are defined by `modaled-define-substate-keys`.
+Similarly, substates are defined by `modaled-define-substate` and keybindings are defined by `modaled-define-keys`.
 The function parameters are the same as those for states.
 The corresponding minor mode and keymap are `modaled-SUBSTATE-substate-mode` and `modaled-SUBSTATE-substate-keymap`.